 - Point of Attachment - We provide the anchor - known as a "one point" - that attaches the service drop to the home.

-- Service Entrance Cable - You are responsible for the wire that runs along the outside of your home into the meter, and from the meter to your service panel or fuse box.
+- Weatherhead and Service Entrance Cable - You are responsible for the weatherhead and the wire that runs along the outside of your home into the meter, as well as from the meter to your service panel or fuse box.
 The weatherhead protects the service entrance cable from weather conditions..

 - Meter Base - The metal box that houses the meter is the customer's responsibility.